-This is the FAQ version of their Return & Refund Policy:
+This is the summarized support version of its Return & Refund Policy:

-Fourteen states passed laws regarding Return & Refund Policies.
+A number of states have passed laws regarding Return & Refund Policies.
 Some of them are limited to the cancellation of transactions, like hotel or campsite reservations and digital products.
 Others are primarily focused on assuring consumers see the policy on a website or in a store.

 While no state laws truly require a Return & Refund Policy, there are circumstances where you need to make your Return & Refund Policy conspicuous at your storefront and on your website.
 Each law has guidelines on making this happen.

-The following list includes the fourteen states with laws affecting Return & Refund Policies and their requirements.
+The following list includes fourteen states with laws affecting Return & Refund Policies and their requirements.

 If the Return & Refund Policy does not include these expectations, it must be conspicuously displayed, even it only applies to one class of merchandise.

 For example, if a retailer only authorizes exchanges but not refunds, that would need to be displayed.